hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 Step 11.
 Scroll down to the "Interactions" header to view information about this instance's interactions (Fig TP53-BP1-6).
-This instance interacts with PIN1_Human via the PG00397 domain (found on position 7--37 in PIN1_Human.
+This instance interacts with PIN1_Human via the PG00397 domain (found on position 7--37 in PIN1_Human).
 If available, binding affinities are also shown here.
 Mitab and xml download links ??? are also made available.

 Step 12.
-Scroll further down the "Switches" section for an brief overview of the switches details of this instances obtained form "switches.elm" (REF) (Fig TP53-BP1-6).
-This particular instances in is involved in the switch phosphorulating P53.
-Clicking on the digram will open an external link on the "switches.elm" website.
+Scroll further down the "Switches" section for an brief overview of the switches details of this instance obtained from "switches.elm" (PMID: 23550212) (Fig TP53-BP1-6).
+This switch corresponds to the phosphorylation of the Pin1-binding motif of p53 by Pin1.
+Clicking on the diagram will open an external link on the "switches.elm" website.